Please see the frequently asked questions about breast lifts to the right.

 The General Information page also contains useful discussion for patients considering a breast lift or mastopexy.

 There are many different types of mastopexy.
+Breast lifting can be considered for breast droopiness seen after breast feeding or significant weight loss.
+Some women are born with stretchy breast skin or tuberous breast and may have naturally occurring droopy breasts.
 After examining your breasts the most appropriate procedure recommended will be discussed with you in detail along with the rational for this choice.

 There are 3 main techniques used when performing mastopexy